The Roosevelt Inn Hotel Hell Update – Open or Closed in 2022?

 John Hough and Tina Hough, a husband and wife duo, were the original Roosevelt Inn owners that you saw on the Hotel Hell episode.

-However, as I mentioned in the update above, John and Tina Hough are trying to sell the hotel and have a pending offer as of March 2022 (and an earlier deal that fell through in March 2021).
+However, as I mentioned in the update above, John and Tina Hough have been trying to sell the hotel, though it seems like all of the deals have fallen through so far.

 Again, this is a real success story.
 John and Tina were able to successfully run the business for almost a decade before trying to cash out and moving into what should be a very comfortable retirement.